noahbenson/Air.jl/README.md

     * `PArray`, a persistent array type that mimics Julia's native `Array`
     * `PDict`, a persistent dictionary type that mimics Julia's native `Dict`
     * `PSet`, a persistent set type.
-    * `PWDict`, a persistent weighted dictionary type that trackss an ordering (descending by weight) of the elements using a persistent heap and allows pairs to be sampled (using `rand(pwdict)`) with probabilities equal to their (relative) weights in the dictionary.
+    * `PWSet`, a weighted persistent set type.
+Each element of a `PWSet` has a weight, and the sete itself acts both as a piority queue (`first(pwset)` always yields the element with the highest weight in `O(1)` time) and as a distribution (`rand(pwset)` yields a random element of the set where the probability of an element being chosen is equal to its weight divided by the total weight of the elements in the set.
-    * `PWSet`, a weighted persistent set type, like `PWDict` but just objects with weights instead of key-value pairs with weights.
+    * `PWDict`, a persistent weighted dictionary type is like the `PWSet` type, but insted of elements with weights, the dictionary contains key-valye pairs with weights.
     * `LazyDict`, a persistent lazy dictionary type.
 * Plans with incomplete testing:
   * Multi-threading utilities, inspired by Clojure